• Skip to primary navigation

 Huashan 1914 Creative Park Taipei Taiwan

-Another fun thing to do in Taipei is a visit to Huashan 1914 Creative Park.
+Another fun thing to do in Taipei is to pay a visit to Huashan 1914 Creative Park.
 Originally this place was a winery, which produced sake (Taiwan was under Japanese rule at the time) and ginseng wines.

 There are now lots of cafes, fancy restaurants, and exhibitions.
 And some very green buildings as you can see in the picture above!